nsrau/azure-docs.it-it/articles/remoteapp/remoteapp-tutorial-o365anywhere.md

 <properties
-   pageTitle="Ottenere la stessa esperienza di Office 365 su qualsiasi dispositivo con Azure RemoteApp | Microsoft Azure" description="Informazioni su come condividere con gli utenti qualsiasi applicazione di Office 365 tramite Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Get the same Office 365 experience on any device with Azure RemoteApp | Microsoft Azure" description="Learn how to share any Office 365 app with your users by using Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"